ucdavis-bioinformatics-training/2021-Alliance-Makerere_Covid/data_reduction/alignment.md

     #SBATCH --output=slurmout/map_bowtie-%A_%a.out # File to which STDOUT will be written
     #SBATCH --error=slurmout/map_bowtie-%A_%a.err # File to which STDERR will be written
     #SBATCH --mail-type=ALL # Type of email notification- BEGIN,END,FAIL,ALL
-    #SBATCH --mail-user=settles@ucdavis.edu # Email to which notifications will be sent
+    #SBATCH --mail-user=youremail@whatever.com # Email to which notifications will be sent

     start=`date +%s`
     echo $HOSTNAME